-5.3 Screening Assessment of Alternatives Methods
+4.3 Screening Assessment of Alternatives Methods

-5.3.1 Long List Assessment
+4.3.1 Long List Assessment

-The ranking of potential candidate sites is presented in Appendix E. The candidate site with the most favourable score has the lowest overall score as defined by Table 5.1.
+The ranking of potential candidate sites is presented in Appendix E. The candidate site with the most favourable score has the lowest overall score as defined by Table 4.1 above.

 Within the municipal boundaries, the candidate site with the most favourable score is I-1 (the existing New Liskeard Landfill) with a score of 41; the next closest ranked candidate sites are locations I-8 and I-9 with scores of 52 and 56, respectively.
 The candidate site I-8, located northwest of Highway 11B between Cobalt and North Cobalt, scores lower than most of the candidate sites based on the lower likelihood of concern or impact to its natural environment.
-Candidate site I-9, located in the southwest corner of the City limits, scores only marginally better than some of the other potential sites for its likelihood of concern or impact to the environmental components.